Cloud Server: deployment and security

 • In the context menu, under All Tasks, select Import....

-• In the Certificate Import Wizard, select the downloaded certificate.
+• In the certificate import wizard, click Next and then Browse to select the downloaded certificate.
 In the next selection, select Automatically select certificate store and confirm with Next and Finish.
 The Management Console can then be closed.

 Then the certificate must be bound to a port:

 In order for the certificate to be accessed on a specific port, it must be bound to that port.
-If Vertec Cloud Server is executed as an administrator, this will be completed automatically on startup.
-If something does not work (e.g. because you do not authorize), Vertec Cloud Server will report an error.
+If Vertec Cloud Server is running as an administrator, this will be completed automatically on startup.
+If something does not work (for example, because you are not authorized to do so), the Vertec Cloud Server will report an error.

-Only if the Vertec Cloud Server is not supported by a user with Administrator rights (e.g. Localsystem in the normal case) or a binding error has occurred, the certificate must be manually bound once.
-To manually bind the certificate, Vertec Cloud Server can use the command line parameter /certbind be executed.
-The Cloud Server tries to obtain the certificate that you Vertec.ini – File to bind to the port specified in the same location.
+Only if the Vertec Cloud Server is not supported by a user with administrator rights (usually LocalSystem) or a binding error has occurred, the certificate must be manually bound once.
+To manually bind the certificate, Vertec Cloud Server can be executed with the command line parameter /certbind.
+The Cloud Server tries to retrieve the certificate indicated in the Vertec.ini – file to bind it to the port specified at the same location.
 If this fails, the Vertec Cloud Server will issue an error.

-Use internally /certbind and /certunbind netsh.
+/certbind and /certunbind internally use netsh.
 To inspect certificate bindings, use the command line command show sslcert [ipport=]IP Address:port (see https://docs.microsoft.com/windows/desktop/Http/show-sslcert).
 Example:

 netsh http show sslcert ipport=0.0.0.0:443

 Valid only for encrypted operation.
-As a measure against man-in-the-middle attacks, HST support has been built into the Vertec Cloud Server.
-HST can be configured by HSTS Max Age in the Vertec.ini configuration file.
+As an action against man-in-the-middle attacks, HSTS support has been built into the Vertec Cloud Server.
+HSTS can be activated by setting the HSTS max age in the Vertec.ini configuration file.

 Valid only for encrypted operation.
-To avoid typing https:// in the browser line, all HTTP requests are sent to the server specified in Vertec.ini Server port on HTTPS requests for Secure server port redirected.
+To avoid typing https:// to the browser line, all HTTP requests sent to the server specified in Vertec.ini Server Port will be redirected as HTTPS requests to the specified Secure Server Port .

 But really problematic cipher suites are removed by Microsoft with updates.
 Normally, relying on the Windows standard should suffice.